-Technological Culture
+Technological Culture and Artificial Intelligence

+Transformation of Modern Society.
 Technological culture refers to the set of knowledge, skills, values, and attitudes related to the use and development of technology, particularly focused on Artificial Intelligence (AI).
 It represents a radical and profound transformation in how we live, learn, work, and interact with the world around us.
 Unlike traditional culture, which is based on values, traditions, and knowledge passed down through generations, technological culture is constantly growing and evolving, driven by the rapid innovation and development of digital technologies.

 AI has enabled a different approach to education, where teaching adapts to the individual needs of each student.
 AI-powered learning systems can analyze performance, learning speed, and student preferences, offering personalized control that maximizes each student's potential.